matomo-org/developer-documentation/docs/Hooks.md

 #### Tracker.recordAction
 _Defined in [Piwik/Tracker/Action](https://github.com/piwik/piwik/blob/master/core/Tracker/Action.php) in line [647](https://github.com/piwik/piwik/blob/master/core/Tracker/Action.php#L647)_

 This hook is called after saving (and updating) visitor information.
-You can use for instance to sync the recorded action with third party systems.
+You can use it for instance to sync the recorded action with third party systems.

 Callback Signature: